 Despite these instances, she was relying on me more, even though she never once said in the entire 11 years ‘good job’, or ‘thank-you’.
 In 1994, with the new museum building nearing completion she decided that with the founding of the museum I needed to become the official curator.
 At the time I was making about $33,000 per year.
 She offered a $7,000 increase, but after I showed her that comparable starting salaries for curatorial positions in Toronto ranged between $50,000 – $60,000 she agreed to $45,000, split in two, 7K immediately, and 5K mid-year.
 June came and went, then July – in August I asked when the rest of my raise would kick in.
 The new director, Edward Maeder, checked but came back to ask if I had our agreement in writing.
 I was absolutely crushed.
 Sonja had lied to me and used the new director, who didn’t stand up for me, as a shield.
 So when the new Bata Shoe Museum opened with great fanfare to the public in May 1995, I was making less than half of what the director was making, and only a few thousand more per annum than the newly hired janitor, and I didn’t even have a key that opened all the doors.
 Instead, I had a key that opened a door in the basement where a lock box was located where I retrieved the various keys I needed for the day, signing them out and back in.
 Nothing was ever made to ease performance.

-While it felt like she delighted in making my life miserable, she turned a blind eye to employees who were actively stealing from her.
+While it felt at times like she focussed on making my life miserable, I was not the only employee to experience her moods.
+After the museum opened the entire staff, and even some of the contractors, gathered for what is called nowadays a kiki party to blow off steam.
+Although everyone felt her wrath at times, Sonja didn’t seem to focus on real issues, often turning a blind eye to employees who were actively stealing from her.
 A now-retired part-time conservator did very little real work – she would come into the museum once a week mostly to talk to her friends on the phone all day because they were long distance from where she lived.
 Even worse, the janitor would take props and stock from storage and sell it at flea markets on the weekend.

 The other employee she tormented to the same extent as me was Susana Petti, a smart and eager marketing person hired at the time the new museum opened in 1995.
 Susana worked hard and had great ideas, but she was constantly met with resistance by Sonja.
 Susana had brought in the advertising firm Ogilvy and Mathers to donate their services to create an advertising campaign shortly after the museum opened.
 For some reason Sonja actively undermined any progression in creating the campaign until they walked away in search of a company who would be grateful for their gift.